What Color Is Biuret Solution

 • Pinkish-violet: This can indicate the presence of short peptides, such as dipeptides.
 The color might be less intense than the violet observed with longer peptides or proteins.

-It is essential to use appropriate controls (a sample known to contain peptide bonds and a blank sample without peptide bonds) to accurately interpret the results and compare the color changes.
+It really matters to use appropriate controls (a sample known to contain peptide bonds and a blank sample without peptide bonds) to accurately interpret the results and compare the color changes.

 Applications of the Biuret Test